MehulGoyal07/agriguard-website/README.md

-## About the Project
+## 🌍About the Project

 The AgriGuard website supports the AgriGuard app by providing users with an easy-to-navigate platform to learn about the app, get support, and contact the development team.
-Our mission is to enhance crop health and productivity through advanced AI-driven technology.
+Our mission is to enhance crop health and productivity through advanced AI-driven technology.🌾🤖